Last updated: May 3, 2026

 How fast can you get to Fallbrook for new systems?

 Same-day service in Fallbrook on most weekdays.
-Morning slots book fastest during heat waves — call before 10 a.m. for best-same-day availability.
+Morning slots book fastest, so call before 10 a.m. for the best same-day availability.
 After-hours emergency calls are answered by an on-call technician, not a dispatcher.

 What does new systems cost in Fallbrook?